*September 2017 Post Update: Additional information added to the TCOM Report Suite. Click here to view the amended version.

 The Standard Report specifications which follow are designed to allow stakeholders to clearly specify how reports are to be designed and built.
 The specifications clarify the minimum standards for a report build of each of the Standard Reports in any web-based electronic reporting system.
 These are designed as a resource to the TCOM community.
 These specifications can simplify and standardize the communication between any individual or entity building these reports, and the persons who ultimately use them.
 Any electronic data system vendor who uses the CANS in an electronic reporting system, without payment to the Praed Foundation, is obligated to build reports to these standards.
 In this way we can share a standard language for talking about the strengths and needs of children, families, and our systems, and how we can empower each other to help children, families, and adults to live healthy, well, and connected lives in the community.

-Click Here to view and download the TCOM Suite of Reports.
-If you have any questions about this document or developing reports, contact Dr. Nathaniel Israel, firstname.lastname@example.org.
+Click here to view and download the full Suite of Reports.
+If you have any questions about this document or developing reports, contact Dr. Nathaniel Israel, email@example.com.